Tensor-Art/tams-gen-qrcode-example/README.md

 #### `TAMS_PRIVATE_KEY` (required)

 Your TAMS private key after base64 encoding.
+You can manage your TAMS private key on [Tensor Art Model Serivce](https://tams.tensor.art).

-You can generate it by following command:
+After downloading the private key on your local machine, you can generate the base64 encoding key by following command:

 ```
 cat ./YOUR_PRIVATE_KEY_PATH | base64